Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 In this guide, I’ll walk you through step by step how to build your own vitamin D lamp!

-Since this setup also emits UVA, it can also function as a tanning lamp for those of you looking for that.
+Since this setup also emits UVA, it should also be able to function as a tanning lamp for those of you looking for that.

 Why Did I Build This?